-Lincoln Public Schools hosted an African-American Read-In event on Thursday, featuring LPS staff, students and community members reading and performing excerpts from African-American literature and sharing stories about the authors and their work.
+Lincoln Public Schools hosted the annual African-American Read-In event on Wednesday, featuring LPS staff, students and community members reading and performing excerpts from African-American literature and sharing stories about the authors and their work.

 The hour-long event, held in conjunction with Lincoln City Libraries, explored African-American history and the contributions of African-Americans in the world of literature and the arts.
 It’s part of a nationwide literacy initiative during Black History Month, with similar events happening across the country.

-- Shanna Letcher, LPS student advocate for the African-American community, and Michael Hunter Jr., LPS district transition specialist
+- Bill Bryant, student advocate for the African-American community, LPS

-- Marshawna Kapke, student and speech team member at North Star
+- Marshawna Kapke, student at Lincoln North Star High School